 “CUT IT OUT ERNIE,” she screamed without making any noise!

 Her heart raced and if you were standing over her you would see her eyes moving rapidly under closed lids.
 She was asleep and awake at the same time.
 She was also scared.
-A wisp of a shadow passed over her and quietly exited the room.
+A wisp of the shadow passed by her and then silently exited the room.
 She imagined hearing a faint sound, a low and soft chuckle.
-It made her smirk involuntarily, yet chilled her to the point of shivering, as if she stepped over an open grave?
+It made her smirk involuntarily, yet chilled her to the point of shivering, as if she stepped over an open grave.
 She remembered an old saying from childhood, “step over an open grave today and someone you know will die tonight.”
 It wasn’t an exact quote but it was a clear memory nonetheless.
 Judy’s breathing slowed and slowly she settled into a peaceful state.
 She was startled awake by a loud crash at the double doors as Ernie Namura returned from his errand at a sprint.

 “Am I boring you Dr. Looney,” he said sarcastically as he reached for the Sapporo she had left on the table?

-“What, no, no, sorry, long day after a late night, you know me the workaholic poster girl,” she answered as she got up to stretch.
-Ernie admired the view and took a long drink of the beer.
+“What, no, no, sorry, long day after a late night, you know me the workaholic poster girl,” she answered, getting up quickly to stretch.
+Ernie admired the view and took a long drink of his beer.